jonebeabout/envgen/envgen/README.md

 # envgen
-A Virtual Network Generator for Education
+A Virtual Network Generator for Educators and Students to enhance simulation and exploratory learning in Computer Science and Cyber Security fields of study.